mdn/content/files/en-us/web/css/css_lists/index.md

 {{CSSRef}}

-The **CSS lists and counters** module enables styling the bullets of list items and their counters, including styling, positioning, and manipulating their values.
+The **CSS lists and counters** module enables styling the bullets of list items and their counters, including styling, positioning, and manipulating their values, including incrementing counters by values other than `1`.

 A list item's marker, whether a bullet symbol or ordinal counter, is its defining feature.
 List items are not limited to {{HTMLElement("li")}} elements nested within an {{HTMLElement("ol")}} or {{HTMLElement("ul")}}.
 Rather, lists items are element with `display: list-item` set.